Arrangements to embed patient and public involvement in the training

 - Conduct and capability policy or raising concerns policy

-If you do not already know whether other departments in your organisation have already been accredited, take a look at our list of accredited STP work-based training departments.
+If you do not know whether other departments in your organisation have been accredited, check the relevant list of accredited training departments.

-- a clearly defined training plan so the trainee knows what they are doing, where they are going and when they will be doing it
+It should be clear to each trainee where their base is, as this might not be in their employed department.
+A clearly defined training plan must be provided so the trainee knows what they are doing, where they are going and when they will be doing it.

 Why be in a trainee consortium?

-- niche areas of the curriculum that can only be covered by departments with expertise and specialist equipment
+- Providing training for niche areas of the curriculum that can only be covered by departments with expertise and specialist equipment.

-- creates support networks for trainees and training officers who can share good practice and gain advice and support
+- Create support networks for trainees and Training Officers who can share good practice and gain advice and support.

-- the opportunity for more collaboration and increased training capacity
+- Provides the opportunity for more collaboration and increased training capacity.

 UKAS Service accreditation

 The United Kingdom Accreditation Service (UKAS) provides accreditation for diagnostic scientific services in a number of disciplines.
-The School recognises UKAS accreditation as a rigorous quality assurance scheme.
-If you have UKAS accreditation, there are some exemptions from providing some of the items of evidence, these items are clearly marked in the application form.
+The school recognises UKAS accreditation as a rigorous quality assurance scheme, therefore if you already have UKAS accreditation there are some exemptions from providing items of evidence; these items are clearly marked on the application form.